 Traditionally a women-only event where family and close friends give the bride-to-be gifts for her new marital home, the modern bridal shower is a bit more updated.
-There’s no need to confine the guest list to one gender, to pick a theme that matches your wedding, or to even have the bride be the guest of honor.
+There’s no need to confine the guest list to one gender or to pick a theme that matches your wedding.
 There is, however, one tradition you’ll want to stick to: keeping guests full and satisfied with a tasty party menu.

 “A bridal shower is a time to indulge in all the things the bride loves,” says Alexandria Hammond of Get Plated Catering and Events.
 “There’s going to be fewer people, and it’s more of a casual setting, so have all of your favorite things.”

 Alexandria Hammond owns and operates Washington, D.C.-based catering company Get Plated together with husband and executive chef Keyon Hammond.
 A classically trained French chef, Keyon’s culinary background includes Platinum country clubs and global hotels.

 Beyond serving what you love, what else should you know about bridal shower food and drink?
 Read on for Hammond’s expert tips.